CloudNine13/CloudNine13.github.io/index.md

 ### Contact

-If you want to contact me please write your message to:
+If you want to contact me please send your message to:
 - WhatsApp/Telegram/Viber: +34603117919.
 - Skype: ninecloud13

 ## My Curriculum Vitae

-In continuation you can find my CV in spanish:
+In continuation you can find my CV in Spanish:

 <embed src="https://cloudnine13.github.io/IgorCV.pdf" width="700px" height="600px" />